Diving off Clarion Island – An Amazing Experience

 First Dive 8 am

 We were yet to get our feet wet when Dani spotted some dolphins.
-We rushed to hit the water with our cameras running and at 18m we hit gold.
-Three dolphins swam around us and gave us quite a little show.
-After some time they headed out to the sea and though we stayed in the water for some time, we had to contend with this one marvelous interaction with these sea creatures only.
-We headed back to the boat for some rest and another round of breakfast.
+We rushed to hit the water with our cameras running, and at 18m we hit gold.
+Three dolphins swam around us and gave us quite a show!
+After some time, they headed out to the sea.
+Though we stayed in the water for some time, we had to be content with this one marvelous interaction.
+Then, we headed back to the boat for some rest and another round of breakfast.

-Second Dive 11 am – An Unforgettable Encounter
+Second Dive 11 am – An Unforgettable Humpback Encounter

-As we made our way for the second and the last dive of the day, Dani decided to drop a bit farther away from the original dive site above the sandy bottom.
+As we made our way for the last dive of the day, Dani dropped a bit farther away from the dive site above the sandy bottom.
 We dropped down to about 22m and continued over the sand for at least 20 minutes without seeing anything except some sea stars.

-And then in a flash it happened and was over in seconds!
-Out of nowhere from the right side, a humpback whale calf accompanied by two dolphins approached us.
-I could catch a glimpse of the tail fin in the blue waters but they were gone even before I could start my GoPro.
-It was a 3-sec encounter but a scene that I will not forget till my dying day.
+And then in a flash, out of nowhere, from the right side, a humpback whale calf, accompanied by two dolphins, approached us.
+I caught a glimpse of the tail fin in the blue water, but they were gone even before I could start my GoPro.
+It was a 3-second encounter, but a scene that I will not forget till my dying day.

-We all stared at each other excited and in disbelief.
+We all stared at each other, excited and in disbelief.
 Did it really happen?
 Luckily, we had proof as Dani was able to catch the animals on his cell phone.
-So, it was not a dream after all and an already awesome trip had just been taken to the next level.
-A 45-minute dive for this 3 secs of action was more than we could have asked for.
+So, it was not a dream after all, and an already awesome trip had just been taken to the next level.
+A 45-minute dive for these 3 seconds of action was more than we could have asked for.

 Logged by Mathias from Switzerland with a massive smile 😀